cloudfoundry-attic/cf-riak-cs-release/README.md

 ### Upload Release<a name="upload_release"></a>

-You can use a pre-built final release or build a release from HEAD.
+You can use a pre-built final BOSH release or build a BOSH release from HEAD.
 Final releases contain pre-compiled packages, making deployment much faster.
-However, these are created manually and infrequently.
-To be sure you're deploying the latest code, build a release yourself.
+However, we create them manually and infrequently.
+To be sure you're deploying the latest code, build a BOSH release yourself.

 #### Upload a pre-built final BOSH release